Dinosaurs in Jurassic Park: Dilophosaurus

 In Jurassic World, a Dilophosaurus appears as a hologram in the theme park's visitor center.
-The dinosaur's venom is also referenced in a comedic tour video featured in the film, in which tour guide Jimmy Fallon is paralyzed by the venom.
+The dinosaur's venom is also referenced in a comedic park video featured in the film, in which tour guide Jimmy Fallon is paralyzed by it.

 A living Dilophosaurus was intended to appear in Jurassic World: Fallen Kingdom, but the scene was never filmed, as director Bayona decided that it was not necessary.
 The scene, set on board the Arcadia ship, would depict the characters Owen and Claire encountering a Dilophosaurus in a cage.
 Bayona believed that the Arcadia scenes were long enough already.
-Dilophosaurus appears in Jurassic World: Fallen Kingdom only as a diorama, on display at Benjamin Lockwood's estate.
+Dilophosaurus appears in Fallen Kingdom only as a diorama, on display at Benjamin Lockwood's estate.

 Several Dilophosaurus individuals appear in Jurassic World Dominion, which marks the first living appearance since the original film.
-One individual has an encounter with Claire, and a trio of the animals later kill Lewis Dodgson, mirroring Nedry's death from the original.
-Like the first film, no CGI was used to create the Dilophosaurus, the only animal on the film to lack a digital model.
+One individual has an encounter with Claire, and a trio of the animals later kill Lewis Dodgson.
+Like the first film, no CGI was used to depict the Dilophosaurus, the only animal on the film to lack a digital model.
 Instead, it was depicted with an animatronic controlled by 12 puppeteers.
+Although ILM had a digital version of the creature – previously used for its hologram appearance in Jurassic World – it was not detailed enough to inform Nolan's team in creating an animatronic version.
+As a result, Nolan scoured through scarce behind-the-scenes material from the first film, in an effort to match his animatronic with Winston's original.
+Trevorrow wanted Dilophosaurus to be seen walking, but because the animal is never shown doing so in the original film, Nolan consulted online images to determine the walking style.
+Nolan considered having a performer wear the Dilophosaurus puppet with the use of a harness, although it was found too heavy.
 As with the original film, methyl cellulose was used to create the venom, which was shot out by an off-screen technician.

+A Dilophosaurus briefly appears in Jurassic World Rebirth attempting to scavenge from a dead Parasaurolophus and ward off one of the characters, only to be scared off by a slumbering Tyrannosaurus.